NixOS/rfcs/rfcs/0059-secrets-for-services.md

 * When using a scope with multiple services, ideally only the secrets referenced in the services definition should be made available to each service.
 Right now all the secrets of the scope are blindly copied.
-* Transition of most critical services to use proposed approach
+* Transition of a few non-critical but diverse services to iterate on implementation and possibly missing helpers or wrappers (like template rendering).
-* Implementation of more supported secret stores, such as nixops and vault
+* Implementation of more supported secret stores, such as nixops, kernel keyring etc
-* Optional restarting for services affected by rolled secrets
 * Merging some attributes better than in the POC - like JoinsNamespaceOf
 * Provide simple shell functions for features like loading a file into an environment variable and possibly some wrappers to make injecting secrets into config file templates